Wining and dining in the Margaret River region

 Signing up for cooking school is another way to get your head around Margaret River's cuisine styles.
 You'll arrive home with new culinary skills, as well as flavour memories that will never fade.

-Every year this region celebrates its abundance with an array of foodie festivals, including Margaret River Gourmet Escape, Taste Great Southern and the Truffle Kerfuffle.
+Every year this region celebrates its abundance with an array of foodie festivals, including the Western Australia Gourmet Escape, Taste Great Southern and the Truffle Kerfuffle.

 Other things to do in Margaret River